akshayvinchurkar/Wp-Rest-Api/README.md

 #WordPress Rest Api :fire:

-Well :hatched_chick:**WordPress REST(Representational State Transfer) Api(Application Programing Interface)** will give you the power to extract specific data from your site or any other site But before these APIs come out you better be a PHP Ninja to pull all that data from any WordPress site which will help you to create any thing with data.
+Well :hatched_chick:**WordPress REST(Representational State Transfer) Api(Application Programing Interface)** will give you the power to extract specific data from your site or any other site and do anything with that data.
+But before these APIs come out you better be a PHP Ninja to pull all that data from any WordPress site which will help you to create any thing with data.

 Ok let's look at an example where you have a site that runs on **WordPress** and you have another site which is your portfolio site and you want to make a widget that shows all your latest posts that you publish on your **WordPress** site.
 Untill now this was pretty impossible to achieve but with the upcoming REST APIs this can be done in a single REST query.